jmonlong/manu-vggafannot/manuscript.md

 The tools and applications described here streamline the production of annotations in the GAF format, their indexing, and efficient querying.

 First, these techniques will help integrate additional information into existing or future pangenomic tools.
-They will simplify the integration of information like gene or repeat annotations, known variants, or more generally other functional annotations, in pangenomic analysis.
+They will simplify the integration of information like gene or repeat annotations, known variants, or more generally other functional annotations, in pangenomic analyses.
 These analyses will be able to work with those annotations in light of underlying genomic variation described in the pangenome.
 Visualization is a specific example where the users typically want to include several layers of annotations, including some of their own design.
 Tools to visualize pangenomes will greatly benefit from a simple pipeline to create or load pangenomic annotations.